donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/administrator.md

 Users can only be authorized as a DCX employee if they have an account.
 Users can create their own account in a procedure that is known as _signing up_ and that is described in the _DI RDM Protocol for Researchers_.

 Prior to authorizing a user as a DCX employee, the research administrator must check whether the user's account contains information that links him/her to the RU or the RUMCN (e.g., a U- or a Z-number).
-In addition, the center director must agree that this user is authorized as a DCX employee.
+In addition, the center director must agree with this user being authorized as a DCX employee.

-A user can be a DCX employee in multiple centers.
+A user can be a DCX employee in multiple Donders centers.
 However, a research administrator can only add that user as a DCX employee of his/her own center.

 A user's authorization as a DCX employee may also be revoked, and the typical reason for this is the termination of that user's contract with the RU/RUMCN.
 Thus, when a DCX employee is no longer employed by the RU/RUMCN, his/her authorization as a DCX employee must be revoked.
 Because only a DCX employee can be a manager of the corresponding center's collections, also the user's manager role in must be revoked in all collections for which this is the case.
 We return to this point in 7.1.4.

 A user's authorization as a DCX employee may also be revoked although he/she remains to be employed by the RU/RUMCN.
 This can happen for instance if a DCX employee leaves the center but continues his/her work at the RU/RUMCN.
 Also in this case, that user can no longer be a manager of the corresponding center's collections.

-Note that upon termination of a contract the user account should not be deleted in the RDM system.
-The access to the RDM system will automatically be disabled by the IdP.
+Note that upon termination of a contract, the user account should not be deleted in the RDM system.
+The access to the RDM system will automatically be disabled by the identity provider of the employer.

-TBD: see https://github.com/Donders-Institute/donders-institute.github.io/issues/19 and see https://github.com/Donders-Institute/donders-institute.github.io/issues/23

 ## 7. Initiating and Managing Collections